 In Dec-16, a compliance organisation geared towards portable batteries was approved: 'GreenPak Battery Recycle', an initiative of packaging compliance organisations GreenPak COOP.
-In Mar--17, GreenPak announced the nationwide initiative BATREE to replace WasteServ's collection network and Batterina battery collection campaign.
+In Mar-17, GreenPak announced the nationwide initiative BATREE to replace WasteServ's collection network and Batterina battery collection campaign.
 By Jan-18, about 350 collection points were available.

-Collection rate: POM and collection volumes have fluctuated strongly in the small market, typically between 20% and 40%, at a comparatively low POM (around 170 g per capita).
-Collection data for 2017 have not become available, probably as a consequence of the up-coming transition from WasteServ to a new collection scheme, which became a certainty around mid-2016.
-We used preliminary estimates for 2017 data that suggest a collection rate of 34%.
+Collection rate: POM and collection volumes have fluctuated strongly in the small market, typically between 20% and 40%, at a comparatively low POM (around 170g per capita).
+Collection data were uncertain in 2016/7 as a consequence of the transition from WasteServ to a new collection scheme, which became a certainty around mid-2016.
+In 2018, POM increased by 19% to 170 g per capita and collection by 13%, raising the collection rate to 35%.